Trump charged by Justice Department for efforts to overturn his 2020 presidential election loss

 More than 1,000 people have been charged in connection with the insurrection, including some with seditious conspiracy.

-Associated Press writers Colleen Long, Zeke Miller, Lindsay Whitehurst and Michael Kunzelman in Washington contributed to this report.
+Associated Press writers Colleen Long, Zeke Miller, Lindsay Whitehurst, Michael Kunzelman and Nomaan Merchant in Washington, Meg Kinnard in Columbia, South Carolina and Alanna Durkin Richer in Boston contributed to this report.

 Credit: AP